EVENTS & THINGS TO DO

 WHERE: Children's Museum of Denver at Marsico Campus

-Families can play for free the first Tuesday of each month from 4 p.m.–8 p.m.
-Discover the Children's Museum of Denver at Marsico Campus, where interactive Playscapes, programs, and special events all make learning fun by engaging children, infant through age 8, to play, learn and explore.
-It is a place that ignites and fosters a love of learning that children will carry with them throughout life.
+Families can play for free the first Tuesday of each month from 4 p.m. to 8 p.m.
+Discover the Children's Museum of Denver at Marsico Campus, where interactive playscapes, programs and special events make learning fun by engaging kids to play, learn and explore.
+It's a place that ignites and fosters a love of learning that children will carry with them throughout life.

 Learn how to make money!
 The U.S. Mint produces 50 million coins a day, each one stamped with a little "D" for Denver.
 Free tours show every step in the process of turning a dull, blank, metal slug into shiny pocket change.

 The Money Museum offers an opportunity to learn about the Federal Reserve Bank.
 Walk-ins are welcome and groups can make advance reservations.
 Photo ID required for visitors 18 and older.
 On your way out, don't forget to get your bag of shredded money.